 Our Buyer Personas’ main objective is to enhance our communications with our prospects to reach those with a better potential to become clients.
 Here are some of the most important ways you can use your Buyer Personas to enhance your sales and marketing efforts:

 - Segment your Email Lists by persona and send offers targeted to each group’s preferences.

 - Personalized email messages can increase click-through and open rates by 26%.

 - Identify Influencers to leverage the voice of someone who already has the ear of your best buyers.

 - Time Your Marketing Campaigns using tools like Google Analytics to identify peak engagement rates.

-- Selecting The Right Channels so you can distribute personalized messages on your Buyer Persona’s preferred channels.
+- You select The Right Channels to distribute personalized messages on your Buyer Persona’s preferred channels.